noarazlan/A-B-Test-Project/README.md

 Key Conclusions:
-* Overall Purchase Performance: The Control Campaign generated more total purchases than the Test Campaign (15,161 vs. 14,869).
-This indicates that despite differences         in engagement and traffic volume, the Control campaign was slightly more effective at driving final conversions.
+* The Control Campaign performed slightly better than the Test Campaign in terms of purchases.
+It generated 15,161 purchases compared to 14,869 purchases for the Test Campaign.
+This suggests that even though the campaigns showed different engagement patterns and traffic volumes, the Control Campaign was more effective at converting users into actual buyers.
-* The Test Campaign spent more overall budget while generating fewer purchases.
-This suggests that the Test campaign was less cost-efficient, requiring higher spend to         achieve comparable results.
+* The Test Campaign spent more overall budget but did not generate a higher number of purchases.
+This indicates lower cost efficiency, as more spend was required to achieve   similar results.
+In other words, the Test Campaign was more expensive without delivering proportional value.
-* The Test Campaign achieved:
-      * More website clicks.
-      * More searches.
- However, this higher engagement did not translate into higher purchase volume.
-This indicates a potential issue with traffic quality rather than traffic quantity.
+* While the Test Campaign drove more website clicks and searches, this higher level of engagement did not translate into increased purchases.
+This suggests that the issue     may be related to traffic quality rather than traffic quantity: the campaign attracted users, but not users with strong purchase intent.
-* The Control Campaign shows stronger performance in the lower funnel, with more add-to-cart events and purchases relative to exposure.
+* The Control Campaign shows stronger performance in the lower funnel.
+It generates more add-to-cart events and purchases relative to exposure, indicating a smoother and      more effective conversion journey.
-* The Test Campaign appears to lose users in later funnel stages, suggesting:
-     * Mismatch between targeting and purchase intent.
-     * Or friction in the conversion journey.
+* In contrast, the Test Campaign appears to lose users in later funnel stages.
+This may point to a mismatch between targeting and purchase intent, or possible friction        within the conversion process.
-* While the Control Campaign reached a larger audience overall, it also managed to convert more effectively.
-This balance between reach and conversion efficiency reinforces the stability and reliability of the Control campaign.
+* Overall, the Control Campaign not only reached a larger audience but also converted more efficiently.
+This balance between reach and conversion efficiency highlights the    Control Campaign’s stability and reliability.

 3. Average Reach, Clicks & Impressions
 <img width="868" height="106" alt="image" src="https://github.com/user-attachments/assets/db2d4423-1400-4782-9382-9d911551e469" />

 Key Conclusions:
-* The Control Campaign achieved significantly higher average reach and impressions per day.
+* The Control Campaign reached a much larger audience and generated higher average daily reach and impressions.
+It focused mainly on broad exposure and making sure as many    people as possible saw the ads.
-  In contrast, the Test Campaign reached a smaller audience, but generated more website clicks on average.
+* The Test Campaign, on the other hand, reached fewer people but generated more website clicks on average.
+This suggests that while fewer users were exposed to the            campaign, those who did see it were more likely to interact with it.
- This indicates that while the Control campaign prioritized broad exposure, the Test campaign was more effective at driving user interaction among those exposed.
-* Despite lower impressions, the Test Campaign generated more clicks per day.
-  This suggests a higher engagement rate and implies that the Test campaign’s messaging or targeting was more compelling at the top of the funnel.
+* Even with lower impressions, the Test Campaign managed to drive more clicks per day.
+This points to stronger engagement at the top of the funnel and suggests that the       campaign’s messaging or targeting was more effective in encouraging users to take action.
-* The Control Campaign’s higher reach and impressions did not automatically translate into higher engagement.
+* Overall, higher reach and impressions in the Control Campaign did not automatically lead to higher engagement.
+This highlights a clear tradeoff between exposure and  interaction: the Control Campaign prioritized scale, while the Test Campaign was more effective at driving user engagement among a smaller audience.

 4. Cost efficiency metrics:
    * CPA (Cost Per Acquisition)